remstef/lttc/README.md

 For training you might need an embedding for initialization of the embedding layer.

-Run `make embedding` to download the pre-trained embeddings (you will be prompted for English and German, I guess the German one should be sufficient).
+Run `make embedding` to download the pre-trained embeddings

-The application is written in python3, so it should basically run on any platform, but it is tested under Mac and Linux, so you preferably might want to run this in a unix environment.
+The application is written in python3 and tested under Mac and Linux.
 For training the classifier it's recommended to use a GPU with CUDA >9.
 For reference this package was tested with `Python 3.7.4 [Clang 4.0.1 (tags/RELEASE_401/final)] :: Anaconda, Inc..`.

 The make file downloads the following embeddings: